Crab claw sail: History

 The conversion of the prop to a fixed mast led to the much later invention of the tanja sail (also known variously and misleadingly as the canted square sail, canted rectangular sail, boomed lugsail, or balance lugsail).
 Tanja sails were rigged similarly to crab claw sails and also had spars on both the head and the foot of the sails; but they were square or rectangular with the spars not converging into a point.

 Another evolution of the basic crab claw sail is the conversion of the upper spar into a fixed mast.
 In Polynesia, this gave the sail more height while also making it narrower, giving it a shape reminiscent of crab pincers (hence "crab claw" sail).
 This was also usually accompanied by the lower spar becoming more curved.

 Austronesians traditionally made their sails from woven mats of the resilient and salt-resistant pandanus leaves.
 These sails allowed Austronesians to embark on long-distance voyaging.
 In some cases, however, they were one-way voyages.
 The failure of pandanus to establish populations in Easter Island and New Zealand is believed to have isolated their settlements from the rest of Polynesia.

 Because of the crab claw sail's more ancient origin, there is also a hypothesis that contact between Arabs and Austronesians in their Indian Ocean voyages may have influenced the development of the triangular Arabic lateen sail; and in return Arab square-shaped sails may have influenced the development of the Austronesian rectangular tanja sail of western Southeast Asia.
 Others, however, believe that the tanja sail was an indigenous invention of Southeast Asian Austronesians, though they also believe that the lateen sail may have been introduced to Arab sailors via contact with Austronesian crab claw sails.
 A third theory however, concludes that lateen sails were originally Mediterranean and that Portuguese sailors introduced the lateen sail to Asian waters, starting with Vasco da Gama's arrival in India in 1500.
-This means that the development of lateen sails in western sailors were not influenced by the crab claw sail.
+This would mean that the development of lateen sails in western sailors would not have been influenced by the crab claw sail.

 In western Indonesia, the crab claw sail reappeared as a recent development.
 Traditionally the people from western Indonesian islands had shifted to the tanja sail, but starting in the 19th century the Madurese people developed the lete sail.
 "Lete" actually means lateen, but the existence of pekaki (lower spar/boom) indicates that the layar lete is crab claw sail.

+Modern wind tunnel studies of sail types show that crab sail performance improves over Bermuda rigs, as the point of sail deviates from close hauled.
+The configuration has been considered for modern yachts.